 Established almost ten years ago, the Porsche A.G. subsidiary Porsche Design Group almost in no time became an industrial design icon.
-Although not yet as successful as Apple when it was spearheaded by the late Steve Jobs, the German brand enjoys an extremely dynamic growth with its sales climbing by whole 30 per cent in 2011.
+Although not yet as successful as Apple when it was spearheaded by the late Steve Jobs, the German brand enjoys an extremely dynamic growth with its sales climbing by a whole 30 percent in 2011.
 We are still to hear the news about their financial results during this (another) year of financial turmoil, but, judging by the level of refinement they offer with the new Porsche Design Flat Six P’6360 automatic chronograph watch, they are certainly going to be just fine.

-A part of their secret is, of course, the continuity of their design language: an approach that seems to be used throughout their whole product range, starting from sunglasses and going all the way up to luxury wristwatches.
-While clearly evolving from one model to another, it does that in a gentle manner always preserving the core DNA of the brand.
+A part of their secret is, of course, the continuity of their design language: an approach that is used throughout their whole product range, starting from sunglasses and going all the way up to luxury wristwatches.
+While evolving from one model to another, it does that in a gentle manner always preserving the core DNA of the brand.
 In this regard, the Flat Six series reminds me the legendary Porsche 911 model range: whether it is a 1963 old-timer or the latest 991 Series, it takes but a glance to recognize the member of the fabulous family.

 Well, truth be told, I don’t find most of their timekeepers (especially when it comes to the Flat Six collection) as striking as the aforementioned 911 family, but it doesn’t mean that their design is bad in any way: it’s just a bit too subdued for my taste, that’s all.